 Focusing on the negative behaviour is like saying to our children, Dr. Gordon Neufeld says, “I see you are frustrated.
 Here, let me make you more frustrated.”
 Imagine when we are in a class learning a new skill and the teacher focuses on what we cannot do and gets angry with us for what we cannot figure out.
 It’s not a pleasant feeling.

 Let’s instead show our children that we understand they are having a hard time and are here to help them figure out a way.
 In terms of intense frustration, Dr. Neufeld suggests saying, “I see you are frustrated.
 Let me help you find a way to get that frustration out.”
-In schools, he equates this to having ‘safe eruption rooms’ (rather than ‘calm down’ rooms).
+In schools, he equates this to having ‘safe eruption rooms’ (rather than ‘calm down’ rooms) where a caring person is there to support them.

 This does not mean that we don’t set limits.